cissagatto/GeneratePartitionsCommunities/README.md

 # Generate Partitions Communities
-This code is part of my doctoral research.
-The aim is build the graphs and apply communities detection methods to get the hybrid partitions.
+This repository contains the code developed as part of the author's doctoral research.

+## 🎯 Project Goal
+The focus of the project is to apply community detection algorithms to identify different structures in the graph.
+The main goal is to apply community detection methods to generate hybrid partitions to be used in multilabel classification.

+## 🎓 How to Cite This Repository

+If you use this code in your work or research, please cite the repository as follows:

+    Gatto, E. C. (2025).
+Generate Partitions Communities [GitHub Repository].
+Retrieved from https://github.com/cissagatto/Generate-Partitions-Communities

+## 🔑 Main Features

+Here are the main features of this project:
+- Apply sparcifications methods in to the builted graphs from this code https://github.com/cissagatto/GraphMultiLabel
+- Apply Community detection methods
+- Finding Hybrid partitions in those communities

-## Scripts
+## ⚙️ Code Structure
-This source code consists of an R project for R Studio and the following R scripts:
+This repository contains the following main scripts:

-1. libraries.R
-2. utils.R
-3. functions.R
-4. communities.R
-5. run.R
-6. gpc.R
-7. config-files.R
+- libraries.R: Loads the necessary libraries to run the code.
+- utils.R: Helper and preprocessing functions.
+- functions.R: Functions for running community detection methods and sparcifications
+- communities.R: calls communities detections methods and sparcifications
+- run.R: Functions to run experiments and apply community detections.
+- gpc.R: script for running experiments.
+- config-files.R: Configuration file for parameters.

+_Important: choose the best method and hybrid partitions is under review (choose.R)_

-## Preparing your experiment
+## 📝 Preparing Your Experiment

 ### STEP 1
 A file called _datasets-original.csv_ must be in the *root project directory*.
 This file is used to read information about the datasets and they are used in the code.
 We have 90 multilabel datasets in this _.csv_ file.
 If you want to use another dataset, please, add the following information about the dataset in the file: